Kiornije/CV/README.md

 # CV
-This is test to check code I've learned
+This is a test to check code I've learned